JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Depending on the size, dedicated time, at minimum a week to do reviews, but ideally the same amount of time as a pentest, which is three weeks

 #### 11. Resist the Urge to Just Say, Yes.
 Resist the urge to just say, Yes.
 It sometimes may seem easier to just say yes to someone, so they'll go away momentarily but that's debt you're taking on.
-That's financal debt that will build interest and you'll have to pay it down while it gouges you.
+That's financial debt that will build interest and you'll have to pay it down while it gouges you.

 Stop being so darn helpful.
 You have a tendency to help people too much.
 On the surface this might seem good, however this will eventually lead to long-term trouble and burn out.